 Easy hike for kids with scenery.

-You will notice this gets very little winter use from snowshoers, however, it's not too farfetched to see ice fisherman out on the horizon.
+You will notice this gets very little winter use from snowshoers, however, it's not too far-fetched to see ice fishermen out on the horizon.
 From the parking area you will start your snowshoe trip on an easy trail with very little elevation change.
-Johnny Mack Brook is to your right, but not as noticeable this time of year.
+Johnny Mack Brook is to your right, but not as noticeable during the winter.
 On occasion the current will be rapid enough to cause the ice not to freeze.
 You quickly will come to a crossing with a snowmobile trail, just shy of the pond.
 Continue straight across the snowmobile trail and locate a narrow path, possibly obstructed by heavy snow on the trees, this leads out to the pond.
 If you take a right onto the snowmobile trail and cross a wood bridge you will also have other opportunities to approach the pond.
-The snowmobile trails go on for a very long time and eventually come out into Indian Lake.
+The snowmobile trails go on for a very long time and eventually come out into the hamlet of Indian Lake.

 Distance Round Trip:

 Approximate Time Round Trip:

 Experienced Snowshoers: 1 hour

 Out of Shape Snowshoers: 1 to 1.5 hours

 From the intersection of Route 30 and Route 28 in Indian Lake follow Route 28/30 for 6.0 miles to the trailhead on the right.

 Difficulty: 1=easiest, 5=hardest